AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- Click the button "APPLY"

-Step 3.4  `Attach the Managed CloudN device to Aviatrix Transit Gateway <https://docs.aviatrix.com/HowTos/cloud_wan_workflow.html#option-1-attach-to-an-aviatrix-transit-gateway>`_
+Step 3.4  Attach Managed CloudN
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+This step follows the instruction at `Attach a CloudWAN device to Aviatrix Transit Gateway <https://docs.aviatrix.com/HowTos/cloud_wan_workflow.html#option-1-attach-to-an-aviatrix-transit-gateway>`_.

 	- Navigate to the page "CLOUDWAN -> Attach"